 Buying a property in Probate can be a double edge sword.
 On one hand, you may be able to buy at a discount.
 However, you could find yourself in the midst of a family disagreement which drags on.

 With hundreds of thousands of empty properties in the UK, there’s plenty of opportunities available for you to create your dream home.
 That said, it’s worth weighing the risks.

 Before trying to find who owns an empty property, start by get your finances and a team in place.

 Start with a few old school methods.
 Put notes through doors, talk to neighbours, and even incentive friends with free meals or cash.

 In addition to all of these low tech methods, talk with your local council, estate agents and auction houses.

-Whatever you do, it will take a lot of patience and some luck for you to find and purchase an empty property.
-And even more for you to turn it into your dream home.
+Whatever you do, it will take a lot of patience and some luck for you to find who owns an empty property and convince them to let you purchase it.
+You’ll need even more luck and money to turn it into your dream home.